ms-henglu/bicep-types-az/generated/compute/microsoft.compute/2019-12-01/types.md

 ### Properties
 * **protectFromScaleIn**: bool: Indicates that the virtual machine scale set VM shouldn't be considered for deletion during a scale-in operation.
 * **protectFromScaleSetActions**: bool: Indicates that model updates or actions (including scale-in) initiated on the virtual machine scale set should not be applied to the virtual machine scale set VM.

+## VirtualMachineScaleSetVMReimageParameters
+### Properties
+* **tempDisk**: bool: Specifies whether to reimage temp disk.
+Default value: false.
+Note: This temp disk reimage parameter is only supported for VM/VMSS with Ephemeral OS disk.

+## VMScaleSetConvertToSinglePlacementGroupInput
+### Properties
+* **activePlacementGroupId**: string: Id of the placement group in which you want future virtual machine instances to be placed.
+To query placement group Id, please use Virtual Machine Scale Set VMs - Get API.
+If not provided, the platform will choose one with maximum number of virtual machine instances.

 ## WindowsConfiguration
 ### Properties